 While I was starting to write this, I caught myself cycling, jumping quickly from Facebook to Twitter to my email to my phone, and then Snapchat and so on.
 This happens all the time since there’s so much noise out there pulling my attention away from everything else.
 That same noise could be affecting the content that I’m putting out.

 There are many factors that have contributed to this feeling of “information overload” in the last decade.
-But this isn’t a new phenomenon.
+But did you know that this isn’t a new phenomenon?
 As writing became more common in Ancient Greece, Plato decried that “this discovery will create forgetfulness in the learner’s soul.”
-European scholars felt the abundance of books created by Gutenberg’s printing press was ruinous, even comparing it to an epidemic.
-And of course there’s the World Wide Web, with its ever growing glut of content and big data.
+European scholars felt the abundance of books created by the Gutenberg printing press was ruinous, even comparing it to an epidemic.
+Of course, nowadays there’s the World Wide Web, with its ever-growing glut of content and big data.

-While writing and books aren’t bad-mouthed anymore (though this may depend on where you are), the age of the Internet may actually be the wave that really overwhelms us.
-Plato could never have imagined a constant stream of information flashing before your eyes in every waking moment.
-How can you make sure the content you produce is engaging?
+While writing and books aren’t bad-mouthed anymore, although this may depend on where you are, the age of the Internet may be the wave that can really overwhelm people.
+Plato could never have imagined a constant stream of information flashing before his eyes at every waking moment.
+So how can you make sure the content you produce is engaging?

 No more clickbait

-I have a bad habit of oversubscribing to email lists.
-If it seems tangentially related to something I’m interested or doing, I think “why not?”
-One of my favorites is CBInsights newsletter which focuses on analyzing the data of private companies and their markets.
-And my favorite thing about them is that their emails is that the subject line sounds natural.
+I have the bad habit of oversubscribing to email lists.
+If it seems tangentially related to something I’m interested in or doing, I think, “Why not?”
+One of my favorites is the CBInsights newsletter, which focuses on analyzing the data of private companies and their markets.
+One of my favorite things about their emails is that the subject line sounds natural.
 As a conscious consumer of content on the internet, I’m more likely to stay engaged if I don’t feel actively manipulated by what I’m looking at.
-Be cognizant of the articles you’re putting out and make sure they’re trying to provide real value; not just clicks.
+So, try to be more cognizant of the articles you’re putting out.
+Make sure they’re trying to provide real value to your audience, and not just clicks.